jechiy/hitchhiker/source/_posts/2015-04-27-how-i-built-this-thing-part-2.md

 - **Date:** A timestamp value of the published date. the value is taken from the file name.
 - **Title:** The title of the article.
 - **Blocks.content:** Contains the actual content of the article in HTML.
-Notice the [row filter](http://twig.sensiolabs.org/doc/filters/raw.html) `{% verbatim %}{{ post.blocks.content|raw }}{% endverbatim %}` in order to not escaped the content.
+Notice the [row filter](http://twig.sensiolabs.org/doc/filters/raw.html) `{% verbatim %}{{ post.blocks.content|raw }}{% endverbatim %}` in order to not escape the content.
-- You have also access to Custom variables too.
+- You have also access to custom variables too.

-You didn't notice something? the same variables contained in a **post** are the same variables available in **page** but with additional variables, well that's because every **post file** within the _posts directory is actual a normal **Sculpin Page** but as Sculpin has a built-in support for Blog functionalities, that's why we have access to those variables out of the box.
+You didn't notice something?
+The same variables contained in a **post** are the same variables available in **page** but with additional variables, well that's because every **post file** within the _posts directory is actually a normal **Sculpin Page**.
+But as Sculpin has a built-in support for Blog functionalities, that's why we have access to those variables out of the box.

-Up to now we've seen the construction of a page, now let's move on the how it content is going to be transferred to the layout page.
+Up to now we've seen the construction of a page, now let's move on to how the content is going to be transferred to the layout page.

 ### Layout page